sstraust/easyreagent/README.md

 # EasyReagent

-EasyReagent is a library of [Reagent](https://reagent-project.github.io) components that's designed to be easy.
+EasyReagent is a library of [Reagent](https://reagent-project.github.io) components that's designed to be, well, easy.

 ### Why EasyReagent?
 - **We use the same (hiccup-like) syntax as Reagent**.
 It's easy to use, and you already know how to use it.